GeunhwaJeong/haneul-new/doc/src/learn/how-haneul-works.md

 As mentioned, Haneul does not impose a total order on the transactions containing only owned objects.
 Instead, transactions are [causally ordered](haneul-compared.md#causal-order-vs-total-order).
 If a transaction `T1` produces an output object `O1` used as input objects in a transaction `T2`, a validator must execute `T1` before it executes `T2`.
 Note that `T2` does not need to use these objects directly for a causal relationship to exist, e.g., `T1` might produce output objects which are then used by `T3`, and `T2` might use `T3`'s output objects.
 However, transactions with no causal relationship can be processed by Haneul validators in any order.
 This insight allows Haneul to massively parallelize execution, and shard it across multiple machines.

 Haneul employs the [state-of-the-art Narwhal consensus protocol](https://arxiv.org/abs/2105.11827) to totally order transactions involving shared objects.
 The consensus sub-system also scales in the sense that it can sequence more transactions by adding more machines per validator.

-## Haneul Gateway services

-The Haneul model encourages third parties to assist with transaction submissions.
-For example, if an app developer (e.g., a game developer) has many users, they can manage votes aggregation and certificate submission on behalf of their users.
-The app developer may use their own servers (e.g., where they store the state of the game) to run a _Haneul Gateway service_.
-We provide a reference implementation of such a service.

-Instead of the app users attempting to send transactions to multiple validators from their mobile device, which may degrade user experience, users may submit their transactions to the app, which forwards it to the Haneul Gateway service run by the app developer.
-The Haneul Gateway service conducts the entire transaction session and returns the results to the users.
-Security is assured since the app doesn’t need to know the users’ private keys; the app owner merely provides the bandwidth.

-More specifically, this service plays the role of an accumulator and makes sure the transaction is received by a quorum of validators, collects a quorum of votes, submits the certificate to the validators, and replies to the client.
-The Haneul Gateway is trusted for availability only and not safety.

-In a world where the cost of bandwidth is diminishing steadily, Haneul fosters an ecosystem of services that will find it easy, fun, and perhaps profitable to ensure transaction voting and certificates broadcast on behalf of end-users.

 ## Smart contract programming